 The price of this shoe is considered to be on the higher end.
 Elite runners often report feeling the investment is worth the quality of shoes.
 The casual runner may choose it more for its appealing style.

 This shoe boasts a FitFrame 3D-molded TPU, helping to increase stability around the heel.
 The outsole is also lightweight and elastic, allowing the shoe to adapt to the ground for stability.

 Midsole drop is at 10mm; the heel is 30.5mm; the forefoot is 20.5mm.

 •FitFrame 3D-molded TPU helps to increase heel stability.

 •Continental™Rubber outsole allows for extraordinary grip in wet and dry conditions.

 •Ultra Boost’s energy-returning properties charge each step with flexibility and speed.

 •Primeknit stretch mesh for breathability.

-Adidas Ultra Boost offers an appealing look and durable components as well as responsiveness of the midsole.
-Runners are able to stay comfortable with the stretchy upper and the cushioned midsole, making the expense likely worth the investment.
+Adidas Ultra Boost offers an outstanding style and amazing features.
+It also offers a great responsiveness of the midsole.
+Any runner will be able to stay comfortable with the stretchy upper.
+Their cushioned midsole makes the price of this shoe a highly-worth investment.
 If you weren’t impressed with this shoe last year, it may be worth taking another look, now that some updates and improvements have been made.
 This may now be the perfect shoe for the neutral runner.